 Gardens by the Bay is a must-visit spot in Singapore.
 With the iconic Supertrees and distinctive pair of Cooled Conservatories, it is an instantly recognisable landmark in Singapore.
 Here is a quick guide to commonly asked questions for those who are visiting Gardens by the Bay.

-Quick Guide To Visiting Gardens By The Bay
+The Useful Guide To Visiting Gardens By The Bay & Its Attractions

 1. Is there an admission fee?